kodama78/git-workflow/README.md

 - Save the file by selecting File->Save

 ### Step 3 - View in the browser
-- Navigate to the web-1 folder
+- Navigate to the git-workflow folder
 - Right click on the index.html file and select open with Chrome
 ![Web Page](https://github.com/Learning-Fuze/git-workflow/blob/assets/assets/web-page.jpg?raw=true)